const1993/SmartContracts/README.md

 The next go

-_UserManager_ contract which role is to provide system-wide user registry where simple users and admins (_CBE_) live together.
+**UserManager** contract which role is to provide system-wide user registry where simple users and admins (_CBE_) live together.
 It also provides a part of multisignature infrastructure by keeping a number of admins required to confirm operations.

-_PendingManager_ contract which provides the rest of multisignature functionality by holding and tracking operations performed in a system and carrying them out when critical number of confirmations were received.
+**PendingManager** contract which provides the rest of multisignature functionality by holding and tracking operations performed in a system and carrying them out when critical number of confirmations were received.

-_ERC20Manager_ contract which keeps track of all _ERC20-based tokens_ registered in a system.
+**ERC20Manager** contract which keeps track of all _ERC20-based tokens_ registered in a system.

-_Events History_ is a submodule which performs like a gate for all events happen in a system.
+**Events History** is a submodule which performs like a gate for all events happen in a system.
 All system managers are using the same instance of EventsHistory (see _MultiEventsHistory_ contract), other contracts created during system's work could use different event histories instances.

-_Labour-Offering Companies_ is a particular module that organizes work of _ChronoBank_ with 3rd-part companies and allows them to participate in _ChronoBank_ ecosystem (read the Whitepaper for more details).
+**Labour-Offering Companies (LOCManager)** is a particular module that organizes work of _ChronoBank_ with 3rd-part companies and allows them to participate in _ChronoBank_ ecosystem (read the Whitepaper for more details).

 The next part of modules are designed to make users' life easier by providing additional layers of abstraction on top of existing core contracts.